Updated for 2023

 Topanga Women’s Circle

 Topanga Women’s Circle “is committed to making a difference to homeless families as they move into transitional housing.”
 Donations can be dropped off at their special bin each Saturday from 9:00 am to 10:30 am.
-Due to space limitations, they only accept clean or like-new infant and toddler clothing.
+Due to space limitations, they only accept clean, new or like-new infant and toddler clothing.
 No other children’s clothing is accepted, but they do also accept children’s books and toys as well as other household items.
 Check the list on their website before donating.

 Wendy Kennar is a mother, writer, and former teacher who has lived her entire life in the same Los Angeles zip code.
 You can read more from Wendy at her website WendyKennar.com where she writes about books, boys, and bodies (living with an invisible disability).